turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * Explain one of the most difficult code problems you’ve had to solve, either on your own authored code, or in contributing to someone else’s.
 * Tell me about a time you had a disagreement with a colleague and how you resolved it.
 * Describe a time when you received feedback that you were surprised by.
 What did you do with that feedback?
+* When you disagree with a decision your team makes, how do you handle it?

 **Personal Growth Questions:**
 * What is an area of growth for you?
 * Describe your strengths.
 How have you seen these in practice as a developer?
 * How do you deal with failure?
 * What is your biggest weakness?
+* What is your greatest professional achievement/achievement at Turing so far?
+Why?
+* Where do you see yourself in 5 years?
+* How would your former boss/current classmates/instructors describe you?
+* When have you taken accountability for something even when it could have proven detrimental for you?

 ### Practice